getsentry/rfcs/text/0033-view-hierarchy.md

 # Drawbacks
 - By utilizing attachments, [attachment scrubbing](https://docs.sentry.io/product/data-management-settings/scrubbing/attachment-scrubbing/) is relevant for any PII attributes in the view hierarchy
 - Increases event payload size
-- We've decided to not add the content of textfields, editables or labels because of PII.
+- We've decided to not add the content of textfields, editables, or labels because of PII.
-    - We may evaluate an options to allow PII.
+    - We may evaluate an option to allow PII.

 # Appendix

 ## Removed Proposals

-Instead of sending it as an attachment, the initial proposal was to create a new Envelope item, but, doing so would introduce a lot of new challanges, so we opt for using attachments that requires minimun changes in the server side.
+Instead of sending it as an attachment, the initial proposal was to create a new Envelope item.
+We opted against this because doing so would introduce a lot of new challenges, and using attachments requires minimal changes for Sentry infrastructure.